nighthawkcoders/teacher_portfolio/index.md

   });

 </script>

-## Investing in your Technical Future
+Investing in Your Technical Future

 Explore the Computer Science Pathway at Del Norte High School.
 All Del Norte CompSci classes are designed to provide a real-world development experience.
 Grading is focused on time invested, analytics, participation with peers, and engagement in learning.

 - Project-based learning with teacher support
 - Tech Talks by teacher complimented with Student Teaching
-- Course learning includes Coding Languages, DevOps, GitHub, Research and Ceativity
+- Course learning includes Coding Languages, DevOps, GitHub, Research and Creativity
 - Student teams practice Agile Development Methodologies: planning, communication, collaboration
 - Class lab time provided and approximately 2-3 hours of homework per week